xan1242/UnwiishedPS2Hacks/README.md

 ## NoAFS usage

 1. Extract ONEPS2.afs using [AFSPacker](https://github.com/MaikelChan/AFSPacker/releases/latest) into a directory named `ONE_PS2` located next to the executable.

-Filenames should be in format `pro_0000.one`, `pro_0001.one`, etc.
+2. The AFSPacker tool may produce files with names `pro`, `pro (1)`, `pro (2)`, etc. In this case, rename the files using a bulk file renaming tool.
+The filenames should be in format `pro_0000.one`, `pro_0001.one`, `pro_0002.one`, etc.

+3. Enable the cheat `Read One Files Outside AFS (NoAFS) (By ID)` found in the Filesystem pnach.

-2. You can now safely load the game without ONEPS2.afs
+4. You can now safely load the game without ONEPS2.afs